Hi dear friend:

 Focus on what you have and end with a THANK YOU!

-I recommend you use this Intro to Mudras video, and use this heart opening mudra in the morning during 21 days.
+I recommend you use this Intro to Mudras video and use this heart-opening mudra in the morning for 21 days.

 Start the day setting the mood and 21 days is the time it takes to create a new habit.